 You may be in that camp of people who insist you don’t need a recipe for fruit salad.

-- 1 can mandarin oranges, drained well
+- 1 (15-ounce) can mandarin oranges, drained well

 - 1 cup green grapes, halved

 - 1 cup strawberries, quartered

 - Zest from one lime, about 1/2 tablespoon

 - 1 to 2 tablespoons honey

 - ½ to 1 teaspoon poppy seeds, optional

 - Combine the fruit in a serving bowl.
 Add the lime zest and toss.

 - Drizzle the honey over the fruit and gently mix until the fruit is evenly coated.
 Sprinkle the poppy seeds on top and toss to combine.

 Recipe Source: adapted from my cousin Ryan S. (Aunt Marilyn’s son)